Frequently Asked Questions

 Q: What has light therapy been shown to do?

 A: INCREASE CIRCULATION: Circulation is increased by the release of nitric oxide which causes both local vasodilatation and the formation of new capillaries.
-New capillaries and vasodilatation support the body’s natural healing processes by carrying more oxygen and glucose to the tissue.
+New capillaries and vasodilatation can carry more oxygen and glucose to the tissue.

 STIMULATE THE PRODUCTION OF ADENOSINE TRIPHOSPHATE (ATP): ATP is the major energy currency in all cells which allows them to function.
 ATP provides the chemical energy that supports most chemical reactions within the cell.
-The release of nitric oxide by LLLT unlocks the aerobic metabolism of our mitochondria allowing them to produce more ATP which allows the cell to function properly.
+The release of nitric oxide by LLLT unlocks the aerobic metabolism of our mitochondria allowing them to produce more ATP.

 Q: Why are there only three wavelengths used?